-As injurious may be considered coition in the bath or immediately after leaving the bath; after having been bled or purged or suchlike.
-Coitus after a heavy bout of drinking is likewise to be avoided.
-To indulge coitus with a woman during her courses is as detrimental to the man as to the woman herself, as at that time her blood is vitiated and her womb cold, and if the least drop of blood should get in the man's urinary canal numerous maladies may supervene.
-As to the woman, she feels no pleasure during her courses, and at such time holds coitus in aversion.
+As injurious may be considered coition in the bath or immediately after leaving the bath; after having been bled or purged or such like.
+The coitus after a heavy bout of drinking is likewise to be avoided.
+To exercise the coitus with a woman during her courses is detrimental to the man as to the woman herself, as at that time her blood is vitiated and her womb cold, and if the least drop of blood should get in the man's urinary canal numerous maladies may supervene.
+As to the woman, she feels no pleasure during her courses, and holds the coitus in aversion.

-As regards copulation in the bath, some say that there is no pleasure to be derived from it, if, as is believed, the degree of enjoyment is dependent upon the warmth of the vulva; for in the bath the vulva cannot be otherwise than cold, and consequently unfit for giving pleasure.
-And it is besides not to be forgotten that the water penetrating into the sexual parts of man or woman may lead to grave consequences.'
+As regards the copulation in the bath, some say that there is no pleasure to be derived from it, if, as is believed, the degree of enjoyment is dependent upon the warmth of the vulva, and in the bath the vulva cannot be otherwise than cold, and consequently unfit for giving pleasure.
+And it is not to be forgotten that the water penetrating into the sexual parts of man or woman may lead to grave results.